yomex96/Kubernetes-and-Cloud-Native-Essentials-LFS250/README.md

 minikube delete && minikube start
 ```

-* This deletes all Pods, Services, and the cluster, letting you start fresh.
+* This deletes all Pods, Services, and the cluster, to start afresh.

 ---